jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/intro.md

-# Connecting to a Local MongoDB Instance
+# Description
+In this notebook, we are going to revisit the

 This is a mostly empty template.
 To create your own first scenario, duplicate this in your own repo, then modify it as needed.